 Where to stay in Milan : The Hotel Principe Di Savoia

-Weather in Italy can be rainy, chilly and sometimes windy.
-Bring jackets, sweater, scarfs, a few layers to keep warm and weather proof boots.
+The weather in Italy can be rainy, chilly and sometimes windy.
+Bring jackets, sweater, scarfs, a few layers to keep warm and weatherproof boots.
 Start the day early since it does get dark by 5 p.m.
 If possible be flexible with plans and don’t be afraid to change them based on the forecast.
 We saw that there was rain in the forecast for Milan and ended up spending an extra day in Lake Garda and explored the towns around the lake, stopped at a winery and an olive oil mill.

 If you have a few more days

 Ciao!
-Hope this inspires you to plan your trip to Northern Italy in November or any other time!
+I hope this inspires you to plan your trip to Northern Italy in November or any other time!

 PIN IT FOR LATER

-You might like – A photo diary of Beautiful Bergamo, Getting lost in Venice, Top things to do in Florence and other posts from Italy.
+You might like – Lake Garda: Italy’s Hidden Gem, A photo diary of Beautiful Bergamo, Getting lost in Venice, Top things to do in Florence and other posts from Italy.